-Where a pupil requires interventions which are additional to or different from those provided as part of the school's usual differentiated curriculum and strategies, the pupil will have a Personal Learning Profile (PLP), Individual Education Plan (IEP) or Individual Behaviour Support Plan (IBSP) which outlines needs, provision, strategies and targets.
-Parents/carers and staff will receive a copy of the PLP/IEP/IBSP and will be encouraged to contribute to reviews.
+Where a pupil requires interventions which are additional to or different from those provided as part of the school's curriculum and strategies, the pupil will have a Personal Learning Passport (PLP), Individual Education Plan (IEP) or Individual Pastoral Support Plan (IPSP) which outlines needs, provision, strategies and targets.
+Parents/carers and staff will receive a copy of the PLP/IEP/IPSP and will be encouraged to contribute to reviews.
+A small number of pupils may require an Education, Health and Care Plan (EHCP).